ele-gui/CommonCore/ft_printf/libft/README.md

 ## How AI was used

-AI was used only for drafting documentation and suggesting Makefile techniques (e.g., the `.bonus` marker approach).\
+AI was used only to generate tests for the functions and to write this README
-**No implementation of any required libft function was generated or copied from AI.**\
-All `ft_` functions were written and tested manually.

 ## Resources